NikonUK/MetaTools/README.md

 # How to use

-It is pretty simple to use QuestToolbox but if you ever get confused you can look at our wiki [here](https://github.com/mitchv2020/QuestToolbox/wiki/How-to-use)
+It is pretty simple to use MetaTools but if you ever get confused you can look at our wiki (COMING SOON)

 # Install
 - Windows

-Download the [latest release](https://github.com/mitchv2020/QuestToolbox/releases/latest/download/QuestToolbox.zip) and extract it in a folder of your liking.
+Download the [latest release](https://github.com/NikonUK/MetaTools/Releases) and extract it in a folder of your liking.
 Make sure that the requirements folder does not get seperated.

 - Linux